MateusClepf/cf-signed-urls/README.md

 1. Go to your Cloudflare dashboard
 2. Navigate to Security > WAF > Custom rules
-3. Create a new custom rule with settings similar to, keep in mind that the last parameter here "11" is the lenght of "?accesskey=":
+3. Create a new custom rule with settings similar to the one below:
+   - The time limit is set to 300 seconds
+   - Here the example SIGNING_KEY is my-secret-key
+   - The last parameter, here "11", is the lenght of "?accesskey="

 ```
 IF